Soniaprogram/bikesharing/README.md

 #### Deliverable 1: Change Trip Duration to a Datetime Format
+Using Python and Pandas functions, I converted the "tripduration" column from an integer to datetime datatype to get the time in hours, minutes, and seconds (00:00:00).
+After converting the "tripduration" column to a datetime datatype, I exported the DataFrame as a CSV file to use for the trip analysis in Deliverable 2.
+See NYC_CitiBike_Challenge.ipynb

 #### Deliverable 2: Create Visualizations for the Trip Analysis
+Using Tableau, I created the following 5 visualizations:

-* Visualizations 1-2: Show the length of time that bikes are checked out for all riders and genders
+Visualizations 1-2: Show the length of time that bikes are checked out for all riders and genders
+* Line graph displaying the number of bikes checked out by duration for all users and the graph can be filtered by the hour
+* Line graph displaying the number of bikes that are checked out by duration for each gender by the hour and the graph can be filtered by the hour and gender

-* Visualizations 3-4: Show the number of bike trips for all riders and genders for each hour of each day of the week
+Visualizations 3-4: Show the number of bike trips for all riders and genders for each hour of each day of the week
+* Heatmap showing the number of bike trips for each hour of each day of the week
+* Heatmap showing the number of bike trips by gender for each hour of each day of the week and the heatmap can be filtered by gender

-* Visualization 5: Shows the number of bike trips for each type of user and gender for each day of the week.
+Visualization 5: Shows the number of bike trips for each type of user and gender for each day of the week.
+* Heatmap is created showing the number of bike trips for each type of user and gender for each day of the week and can only be filtered by user and gender

 #### Deliverable 3: Create a Story and Report for the Final Presentation